Catalogue: Traditional Program: Biology

 A survey of the major parasite groups with emphasis on taxonomy, morphology, life history, and epidemiology.
 The survey will include both experimental and slide laboratories.
 (Lecture 3, Lab 3) (Fall, odd years)

-The functions of the major body systems: nervous, cardiovascular, immune, respiratory, muscular, endocrine, reproductive, excretory, and digestive.
-(Lecture 3, Lab 3) (Honors) (Spring, odd years)
+A study of the functions of the major body systems: nervous, cardiovascular, immune, respiratory, muscular, endocrine, reproductive, excretory, and digestive.
+(Lecture 3, Lab 3) (Honors) (Fall, even years)

-Microscopic study of major animal tissues: epithelial, connective, muscular, and nervous.
+A microscopic study of major animal tissues: epithelial, connective, muscular, and nervous.
 (Lecture 3, Lab 3) (Spring, even years)

-|336||Comparative Anatomy of the Vertebrates (4).
+|336, 337||Comparative Anatomy of the Vertebrates and Lab (3+1).

-|370||Cell and Molecular Biology (4).
-Prereq: CHE 111-112, 113-114; CHE 211-212 recommended.
+|376, 378||Cell and Molecular Biology II and Lab (3+1). (formerly BIO 370) Prereq: CHE 111-112, Recommended CHE 113-114; CHE 211-212.

 A survey of physical, chemical, and biological interrelations in natural communities.
 (Lecture 3, Lab 3) (Honors) (Fall, even years)

 |400||Selected Topics in Modern Biology (1).

 Required of all senior biology majors.
 Students will present powerpoint lectures and attend and participate in a series of student and outside speaker presentations.
 Includes review of recent literature and presentation of current topics in biology.
 (Fall)

 Required of all senior biology majors.
 Themes related to biology and societal issues will be addressed.
 Educational Testing Service Major Field Test in Biology will be taken as an exit exam and part of this course.
 (Spring)